Slither-Of-Cake-Sliver-Of-Cake | Commonly Confused Words

 etymology

-• Remember sliver the size — it is a small, thin piece or portion, like a wedge of cake.
+• Think of sliver as a small, thin piece — like a narrow slice of cake.

 © 2025 Lithium Lab Pte Ltd